National Weather Service United States Department of Commerce

 Overview

 Hurricane Beryl, which was the earliest Category 5 hurricane on record in the Atlantic basin, struck the Windward Islands and moved across the Caribbean Sea before making landfall on the Yucatan Peninsula of Mexico.
-After weakening as it emerged in the Gulf of Mexico, it restrengthened into a Category 1 hurricane before another landfall on the Texas coast southwest of Houston on Monday, July 8th.
+After weakening as it emerged in the Gulf of America, it restrengthened into a Category 1 hurricane before another landfall on the Texas coast southwest of Houston on Monday, July 8th.

 Its remnants tracked northeast and reached western Indiana by the evening on Tuesday, July 9th.
 Rainfall amounts of 2 to 5 inches occurred across portions of central and eastern Illinois, with the highest amounts in an area from around Mattoon northeast to Danville.
 Some flooding of farm fields and roads occurred as a result, especially near the I-57 corridor.
 As the system pulled further away from our area, some wind gusts of 25-40 mph occurred, with one gust of 54 mph in west central Indiana near Lafayette.